 If you are a Disney/Pixar fan, then (minus surprise and contempt) you may notice that these are the names of the popular characters from the movies Inside Out and Inside Out 2.
 If not see the trailer below:

-While Inside Out provided the world a great visualization about emotions and how multiple emotions can be expressed within the same event, sometimes they are still poorly understood and more importantly poorly regulated.
+Inside Out provided the world with a great visualization of emotions and how multiple emotions can be expressed within the same event.
+However, sometimes emotions are still poorly understood and more importantly, poorly regulated.

 What is Emotion Regulation?